hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 ## Static Map Method

 This next approach is my personal favorite.
 There's a few reasons for that.
 First, it puts the responsibility for mapping in **one** spot.
-Since I tend to put view models near my controllers and the domain "higher" in the hierarchy, that naturally forces the responsibility into the view model as it can see the domain but the domain can't see it.
+This could be a dedicated mapper object somewhere, but I like to have the mapping live right with the target.
+This feels natural in a "typical" namespace hierarchy as well where the view models will live closer to the end user and the domain will live further away.

 Let's revisit the `UserSummary` and add a responsiblity for creating itself from a `User`